eeshannarula29/structlinks/README.md

 I should also mention that much of the Basic data class structure is take from the University of Toronto's CSC111 course.

-I and other contributors are students at
+I and other collaborators are students at
 University of Toronto, and currently taking CSC111.

 Some code is also taken from other sources like Stackoverflow and Geeksforgeeks.
 All the